cmac41691/lighthouse-python-essentials/progress.md

 ---
 ---

-### 🧩 2025-11-16 — Phase 4: Persistent Storage System Complete
+### Phase 5: Persistent Save + Reset System

-**Highlights**
+- Added support for a reset option in the main menu.
-- Added a dedicated `storage.py` module for **saving and loading score data** using JSON.
+- Data persistence is handled through `storage.py` using JSON.
-- Implemented new functions:
+- Players can now clear all progress safely without breaking the game.

+**Key Functions**
-  - `load_or_create_score()` → Automatically creates `score_data.json` if none exists.
+- `load_or_create_score()` → Loads existing or creates a new save file.
-  - `save_score()` → Updates player progress after each session.
+- `save_score()` → Saves current progress automatically after each session.
-- Integrated persistent tracking into `word_game.py` with per-game stats (Mad Libs / Hangman / Trivia / Total Sessions).
-- Updated `.gitignore` to exclude runtime files (`score_data.json`) and IDE/system files.
-- Refactored and cleaned menu logic, ensuring data saves safely between runs.
-- Verified JSON durability under multiple test loops — no corruption or overwrite errors detected.
+- `reset_score()` → Wipes the JSON file to default zero values on user confirmation.

 **Reflection**
 > This phase marked my **first true step into stateful Python programming** — adding persistence and modular design.